 The Act would also impose onerous ratings requirements on films, music videos and live performances, and censorship requirements on films, audiovisual products, music used for karaoke, and video games.
-The concerns over this ratings and censorship regime include: 1) the long time frame (15 days) for obtaining ratings or censorship approval, allowing pirates (who do not adhere to the law's requirements) to gain a head start; 2) the costs associated with rating or censorship, giving pirates an additional cost advantage in the market; 3) the severe consequences (including criminal liability) for failure to comply with the ratings and censorship system; and 4) the onerous requirement that the relevant rating or censorship code must be "fixed" onto the container of films or audiovisual products and on the packages, and that rights holders "embed" the code into the content of films and audiovisual products to appear on the screen or any media when broadcasted or displayed.
+The concerns over this ratings and censorship regime include: 1) the long time frame (15 days) for obtaining ratings or censorship approval, allowing pirates (who do not adhere to the law's requirements) to gain a head start; 2) the costs associated with rating or censorship, giving pirates an additional cost advantage in the market; 3) the severe consequences (including criminal liability) for failure to comply with the ratings and censorship system; and 4) the onerous requirement that the relevant rating or censorship code must be "fixed" onto the container of films or audiovisual products to appear on the screen or any media when broadcasted or displayed.
 The Royal Thai Government should reevaluate this ill-conceived and outmoded legislation.